bjkim31/Suscept/doc/knn+snps.tutorial.md

 arguments

-- - i is the length of tag which denotes class of the sample. e.g) EUR for European.
+- \-i <number> is the length of tag which denotes class of the sample. e.g) EUR for European.

-- - f is the training list. the order should be same as the matrix's order.
+- \-f <training list file> is the training list. the order should be same as the matrix's order.

-- - k is the number of neighbor to judge the class.
+- \-k <number> is the number of neighbor to judge the class.

-- - o [:output:]
+- \-o [:output:]
      summary output for contingency table.
      for the detailed file format, please see the description, [./fileformat/summary](./fileformat/summary), and example in [../toy/result/TS1.l8.f1.k30.summary](../toy/result/TS1.l8.f1.k30.summary) the example file is the output of l=8,f=1 and k=30